SachinSAgrawal/Custom-Widgets/README.md

 - [x] Update app icons to support iOS 18 appearances
 - [x] Add the ability to set a custom weather location
 - [x] Improve the user interface of the main app itself
+- [x] Have the API Key be inputted using App Intents
 - [ ] Show question marks instead of 0s for null data

 ## Contributors